Updated April 14, 2018

 I first read about Red Frog Beach pretty early on in my research about what there was to do in Bocas del Toro.
 At first, I filed it away in the back of my mind as a place that we could take a water taxi to for a lazy beach day.
 A little later on in my research, I read that it was possible to walk from Wizard Beach along the shore to Red Frog Beach.
 Since Wizard Beach was only a short half hour hike from our base in Old Bank on Isla Bastimentos, we figured that we might as well make a day out of it.
 And so off we went.

-The Hike to Wizard Beach
+- Wizard Beach

-We started off our morning with the short, half hour hike from our guesthouse of Isla Bastimentos to Wizard Beach.
+We started off our morning with the short, half hour hike from our guesthouse on Isla Bastimentos to Wizard Beach.
 Although Google Maps marked the path, in real life it was a bit harder to find.
-At one point, we were pretty sure that we were walking through someone’s backyard – as was pretty common for us in the town of Old Bank.
+At one point, we were pretty sure that we were walking through someone’s backyard.
+As was pretty common for us in the town of Old Bank.

 The stuff was completely covering our shoes, feet, and legs by the time we arrived on the beach.
 The sight that spread out in front of us quickly distracted us from that though.
 Aside from the few people dotting the horizon, the only real hint that there had been anyone there before us were the footprints in the sand.

 After setting up our blanket on the barely touched sand we ventured out to stick our feet in the water and try to clean a little bit of the mud off our shins.
 Since we had been warned that the waves on Wizard Beach could be rough, we didn’t want to wade out much farther than that.

-Feeling at least a little bit more clean than we had before, we took some time to just chill out on our beach blanket and take in the beautiful surroundings.
+Feeling at least a little bit cleaner than we had before, we took some time to just chill out on our beach blanket and take in the beautiful surroundings.
 I laid back and closed my eyes for a while, and Daniel did what he does best and made some funny faces.

-The Hike to Red Frog Beach
+How to Hike to Red Frog Beach from Wizard Beach

 (aka the beginning of the end)